DataDrug/Svart-App/README.md

 ## How does it work

 Here is how the application is supposed to work.
-Some of these features hasn't been implemented yet (but it will).
+Some of these features haven't been implemented yet (but it will).

 ![Application Flow Chart](https://github.com/ikenami/Svart-App/blob/master/img/app-flow.jpg)